natecostello/van_two_point_oh/electrical/wire_sizing/wire_sizing.md

 ## Battery to Positive Bus

-Maximum theoritical/ideal charging current is 272A.
+Maximum theoritical/ideal charging current is 272A (Multiplus 24/3000 = 292A) .
 Round trip wire length is approximately 3 ft.
 Wire size is limited by ampacity, not voltage drop.
-Minimum wire size is 0 AWG.
+Minimum wire size is 0 AWG (00 AWG for Multiplus 23/3000).

 * Battery at minimum 22.4V (low cell voltage cutoff of 2.8v)

 * Max Aftermarket Alternator Charging = 150A

-* Max Multplus Charging = 50A
+* Max Multiplus Compact Charging = 50A (Max Multiplus 23/3000 = 70A)

 * 800W Primary Solar Charging (perfect efficiency) = 36A

 * 800W Ground Array Solar Charging (perfect efficiency) = 36A

+If the Multiplus 24/3000 is considered, maximum theoretical discharging current is 326A.
+Round trip wire length is approximately 3 ft.
+Wire size is limited by ampacity, not voltage drop.
+Minimum wire size is 00 AWG.

+* Battery at minimum 22.4V (low cell voltage cutoff of 2.8v)
+* No Aftermarket Alternator Charging
+* No Solar
+* No Shore Power
+* Max Multiplus 24/3000 Discharge = 284A (see below)
+* Max DC Load Discharge = 42A (see below)

 ## Aftermarket Alternator to Positive Bus